nwisbeta/github.io/README-app-standard-revisions-keywords.md

 |Tools |Glossary | _moved to Overview|
 |Tools |Exceptions  |_moved to_ About   |

+# Second pass, week of 22 April 2019
+- revised text to active voice, preserving the MUST, MAY, AVOID, DO/DO NOT wording for standards.
+- clarified wording on some standards

+Changed content regarding
+- icon file formats (in line with current practice)
+- removed explicit 'click here' wording

 # Keywords raw list

 keywords: display, design, response, text, icon, reset